 • Vodafone.

-• Manufacturing - multinational engineering companies in the oil, pharmaceuticals, automotive and energy industries need IT specialists to work on the processes and technologies that underpin their operations.
+• Manufacturing - multinational engineering companies in the oil, pharmaceutical, automotive and energy industries need IT specialists to work on the processes and technologies that underpin their operations.
 For instance, aerospace and defence innovator MBDA requires software engineers with programming language skills.

-• Public sector - local authorities, central government and the National Health Service (NHS) all recruit IT professionals to keep their systems running smoothly, deliver projects and analyse data efficiently so it can be used to make major decisions.
+• Public sector - local authorities, central government and the National Health Service (NHS) recruit IT professionals to keep their systems running smoothly, deliver projects and analyse data efficiently so it can be used to make major decisions.

-• Retail - major online and high street retailers such as Amazon, Tesco, TJX Europe and John Lewis look to technology graduates to develop new systems and apps, while rolling out technological solutions that satisfy their customers' needs.
+• Retail - major online and high street retailers such as Amazon, Tesco, TJX Europe and John Lewis look to technology graduates to develop new systems and apps while rolling out technological solutions that satisfy their customers' needs.

 Where can I find IT jobs in the UK?